yR-DEV/ttt-java/README.md

-# TIC TAC TOE IN JAVA WITH FILE IO
+# TIC TAC TOE IN JAVA
+- simple CLI application
+- run using commands listed in prompt
--
+- have fun!